thoughtspot/thoughtspot.github.io/_admin/ts-cloud/connect-data.md

 - [Create a connection](#set-up-connection) to the external database.
 - Choose from each table the columns that you want to explore in your live query.
 - Primary key and foreign key relationships are imported along with the primary and foreign key tables.
-- If there are any joins in the tables of your connection, Embrace imports these joins.
+- If there are any joins in the tables of your connection, Connections imports these joins.
 - After your connection is complete, it becomes a **linked** data source in ThoughtSpot, so you can query the external database directly.
 - It’s also easy to apply transformations, and filter the data.